sttp-book/sttp-book/chapters/intelligent-testing/fuzzing.md

 ### Multiple tools
-A simple yet effective way to maximise code coverage is to use multiple fuzzing tools.
+A simple yet effective way to cover large parts of the codebase in a short time is to use multiple fuzzing tools.
 Each fuzzer performs mutations in a different way, so they can be run together to cover different parts of the search space in parallel.
 For example, using a combination of a mutative and generative fuzzer can help to generate diverse test cases while also ensuring valid inputs.

 ### Telemetry as heuristics
-If the code structure is known (i.e., in a white-box setting), telemetry about code coverage can help constrain the applied mutations.
+If the code structure is known (i.e., in a white-box setting), telemetry about code coverage can be used to halt fuzzing prematurely.
+While telemetry data does not directly help in generating valid test cases, it helps in selecting only those mutations that increase code coverage.
 For example, for the `if` statement in the following code snippet, a heuristic based on ***branch coverage*** requires 3 test cases to fully cover it, while one based on ***statement coverage*** requires 2 test cases.
 Using branch coverage ensures that all three branches are tested at least once.
-While telemetry data does not directly help in generating valid test cases, it helps in selecting only those mutations that increase code coverage, for example.
-Code coverage metrics can also provide a stopping criteria for the fuzzer, reducing its run-time.
+Upon the generation of such test cases, the fuzzer can stop.

 ```java
 public String func(int a, int b){